adrien2p/statistical-js/README.md

     - T-test - one sample (t-value)
     - T-test - two sample (t-value)

-As soon as possible, more feature will be available.
+As soon as possible, more features will be available.

 ## Test